Castle Eden Methodist Circuit – Mission Statement 2021

 Today the area is very different.
 People pass through it and comment on how rural it all looks.
 This is true; the pits have all closed, the spoil heaps and mining areas have all been cleared up and the scene is again dominated by the rolling landscape of the magnesian limestone escarpment.
 The seaside areas have been largely cleaned up since the pits closed, with the “Turning the Tide” initiative cleaning the beaches and making good the coastline landscape.

 On the downside, the closure of the pits and all the infrastructure which went with it, has led to the villages losing many of their amenities and much of their close-knit social fabric.
 It has led to widespread unemployment and social problems so that this part of East Durham suffers from social deprivation.

-The circuit still has many chapels in the former pit villages, a collection of churches and chapels in Hartlepool and a church in Peterlee.
+The circuit still has some chapels in the former pit villages and a church in Peterlee.
 This is a total of seven Methodist societies across the circuit with the congregation from what was Grange Road Church, now worshipping with St George’s URC in Hartlepool.

 The area is bisected by the A19, which is the principal road in the circuit running from north to south.
 Link roads from the A19 join all the settlements in the circuit, although in recent years public transport has become a problem in many of the more isolated, rural regions.
-Anyone with their own means of transport will find it very easy to get around all the circuits, others less so (especially on a Sunday!)
+Anyone with their own means of transport will find it very easy to get around all the circuit, others less so (especially on a Sunday!)
 There is a coastal railway running from Hartlepool north to Sunderland which connected with the main East Coast line.
-However Hartlepool is the only station on the line within our circuit.
+However Hartlepool and Horden are the only stations on the line within our circuit.